Revisiting Aerosmith’s Troubled ‘Night in the Ruts’

 To be fair, other Tyler/Perry collaborations written as their relationship frayed, like "Chiquita" and "Cheese Cake" proved equally forgettable.
 Still, a third cover, the Shangri-Las' "Remember (Walking in the Sand)" — though clearly cut as a desperate grab for something that could be issued as a single — turned out well enough in spite of these deteriorating band conditions.

-But while Aerosmith went on to pull a Kiss-type, "No, Ace Frehley is still in the band, seriously" ruse by placing the already departed Perry on the Night in the Ruts cover photo their charismatic guitarist and songwriting force was as good as gone, and his former guitar foil, Whitford was soon to follow.
+Aerosmith went on to pull a Kiss-type, "No, Ace Frehley is still in the band, seriously" ruse by placing the already-departed Perry on the Night in the Ruts cover photo.
+But their charismatic guitarist and songwriting force was as good as gone, and his former guitar foil, Whitford was soon to follow.

 In light of all this, the play on words that inspired the album’s title, “Right in the Nuts,” would lend itself to the band’s next exhausting concert tour.
 It felt just about right in describing how Night in the Ruts impacted Aerosmith’s ailing career until their unlikely late-‘80s comeback.